aerogear/GSoC-2020/README.md

 3. Try fixing a bug of impelementing a small feature listed for that project in Github issues.
 You can contact the community via the mailing list to ask for these if you can't find any.

 We also use Github issues for community reported issues.
-For example Voyager server has some [issues](https://github.com/aerogear/voyager-server/issues) open at the time of writing this document.
+For example Graphback has some [issues](https://github.com/aerogear/graphback/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22) open at the time of writing this document.

 ## Contact